TinyLittleMaggie/The-Frogger-Game/README.md

 ## The Concept

 This is a project I've completed with Udacity's Front-End Web Development Nanodegree.
-Basic graphic assets and a game engine were provided by Udacity, and students are required to complete the rest of the game using JavaScript.
+Udacity provided a game engine (aka. the scaffolding), and students are required to complete the rest of the game using JavaScript.

-I've added a personal touch to the game by updating the graphic assets myself.
+I've added a personal touch to the game by drawing the graphic assets by myself.

 ## Skills